QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 ## Bonus: Connecting to Multiple Wi-Fi Networks

-The above configuration will connect to *one* specific Wi-Fi network automatically.
-We can list further networks in the same file, and even assign the order to connect, e.g. `priority=100`.
+The Wi-Fi configuration shown earlier will connect to *one* specific Wi-Fi network automatically.
+We can list further networks in the same file, and even assign the order in which to try to connect to, e.g. `priority=100`.

 We can auto-connect to any unsecure Wi-Fi network as a fallback with: